 This day is known as "Quasimodo Sunday" from the first two words of the

 I Peter 2:2

 Quasi modo geniti infantes, rationabile, sine dolo lac concupiscite ut

 in eo crescatis in salutem si gustastis quoniam dulcis Dominus.

 As newborn babes, alleluia, desire the rational milk without guile,

-alleluia, alleluia.
+alleluia, alleluia, alleluia.
 Rejoice to God our helper.
 Sing aloud to

 It is the day

 it is known liturgically as "Dominica in albis depositis" or the

 reading is John 20: 19-31, which focuses, in part, on the doubts of St.

 Thomas at hearing the news of the risen Christ:

 Now when it was